 I paint the different light that I see at different seasons from my tree house studio window overlooking the forest, I respond to news, Torah, emotional ups and downs, the quiet and the shouting with and through color and shape

-I dig, I scrape.
+I dig, I scrape the wax on my panel.
 I add and subtract until I achieve what feels like a particular energy, a balance, a state of presence, a finished painting.
 I use encaustic paint when I feel called to or cold wax depending on what is emerging for me.
-I hope my viewer will feel a familiar light, a familiar scene, a state of being in the world we live inhabit.
+I hope my viewer will feel a familiar light, a familiar scene, a familiar state of being in the world we live inhabit together.

 All the work is for sale, contact me 207 522 7325 for availability, prices, payment plan setup and shipping